act-rules/act-rules.github.io/_rules/SC2-5-3-label-content-name-mismatch.md

 The complete [visible text content](#visible-text-content) of the target element either matches or is contained within its [accessible name](#accessible-name).

-**Note**: Leading and trailing whitespace and difference in case sensitivity should be ignored.

 ## Assumptions

 _There are currently no assumptions_